Bastian/Meeting-Parser/README.md

 ## Motivation

-This program has two processing types:
+This program has three processing types:

 ### First Processing Type